 For patients whose hearts are severely weakened or damaged, a ventricular assist device can help the heart pump enough blood.
 Once surgically implanted, a VAD provides partial or complete support for the heart and the circulation of blood.
 Our VAD Coordinator will collaborate with a team of experts to assess the ability and need a patient has for a VAD.
 Learn more.

 Conveniently located at our Gainesville and Braselton campuses, the diuresis clinic provides a safe and effective method for heart failure patients to have excessive fluid removed when it reaches a critical or urgent level.

 This technology is used to help monitor heart failure patients when they’re at home or self-monitoring.
 With an implanted device, a patient’s vitals are taken daily and transmitted directly to their heart failure cardiologist.
 This ensures their care needs are up to date and continually adjusting to be as effective as possible.

 In the event that a patient with heart failure also has an irregular heartbeat, your heart failure cardiologist may suggest an ICD to keep your rhythm within a safe range.
 An ICD can be set to work only when your heart needs them to, or all the time, pacing your heartbeat.
 Not all heart failure patients require one of these devices.

 In the event that you need additional or more advanced care options, your heart failure team will collaborate with the highly-experienced cardiovascular and thoracic surgeons through Northeast Georgia Physicians Group.
-With decades of experience, our surgeons can perform a variety of procedures, including coronary artery bypass grafting.
+With decades of experience, our surgeons can perform a variety of procedures, including valve repairs and replacements, as well as coronary artery bypass grafting.